 - pain and discomfort after a bowel movement (if you have external piles)

-These symptoms may be caused by problems other than piles.
-If you have any of these symptoms, see your GP for advice.
+These symptoms may be caused by problems other than piles, such as inflammatory bowel disease, anal cancer, bowel cancer and an anal fissure (tear).
+If you have any of these symptoms, contact your GP for advice.

 Piles are often mild and get better with simple lifestyle changes.
-There are a number of things that you can do to help to relieve the symptoms.
+There are a number of things that you can do to help to relieve your symptoms.

-Diet and lifestyle changes can often help to relieve your symptoms.
+By making diet and lifestyle changes, you can often help to relieve your symptoms.
 For example, eating a high-fibre diet will make your stools softer and easier to pass.
-This is important for reducing the increased pressure on the veins in your anus caused by straining when you have a bowel movement.
-Drink enough fluids to keep hydrated and don’t have too much caffeine.
+This is important for reducing the pressure on the veins in your anus caused by straining when you have a bowel movement.
+Examples of high-fibre foods are raw fruit and vegetables, cereals and fibre supplements.
+Drink enough fluid to keep hydrated, and don’t have too much caffeine.

-- If you're passing hard or infrequent faeces, a fibre supplement such as ispaghula husk (eg Fybogel) or mild laxatives such as lactulose, will soften your faeces.
-Don't use laxatives that stimulate your bowel, such as senna, unless your GP advises you to.
+- If you’re passing hard faeces, a fibre supplement such as ispaghula husk (eg Fybogel) or mild laxative such as lactulose will soften your faeces.
+Don’t use laxatives that stimulate your bowel, such as senna, unless your doctor or pharmacist advises you to.

-- Over-the-counter painkillers, such as paracetamol or ibuprofen, may help to ease any pain you have.
+- Over-the-counter painkillers, such as paracetamol, may help to ease any pain you have.
+Don’t use painkillers that have an opioid in them (like codeine), as these could make you constipated.

 - Soothing creams, ointments and suppositories may ease any pain and itchiness.
 There are many different products available over the counter.
 Some contain a local anaesthetic such as lidocaine.

-There are certain treatments that you will need to go into hospital for, but you won't have to stay overnight.
+There are certain treatments that you’ll need to go into hospital for as an outpatient.
+You won’t usually have to stay overnight.
 These include the following.

 - Banding.
-This involves placing a small elastic band around the pile, which cuts off the blood supply and causes it to die and fall off after a few days.
+This involves placing a small elastic band around the pile, which cuts off the blood supply.
+This causes it to die and fall off after a few days.
 The area left behind will heal up naturally.

 - Sclerotherapy.
 This involves having your piles injected with an oily solution, which makes them shrivel up.

 - Bipolar diathermy and direct current electrotherapy treatment.
-This uses an electrical current to burn off the pile.
+This uses an electrical current to destroy the pile.

 Piles develop when the veins in your anal canal become swollen.
 This can happen for a number of reasons, including:

-- increased pressure in your abdomen, for example as a result of pregnancy
+- increased pressure in your abdomen (tummy), for example when you’re pregnant or giving birth

 - straining to empty your bowels, for example if you have constipation

-- ageing – as you get older you may be more likely to get piles because the support structures in your rectum weaken
+- ageing – as you get older you may be more likely to get piles because your anal canal weakens

 - frequently lifting heavy objects

-The following lifestyle measures can help to keep your bowel movements soft and prevent constipation, and therefore piles.
+The following lifestyle measures can help to keep your faeces soft, preventing constipation and piles.

-- Eat plenty of fibre-rich foods such as fruit, vegetables, bran and wholegrain cereals (for example, brown rice, wholemeal bread and wholemeal pasta).
-Aim to eat 25 to 30g of fibre a day – as a guide, a slice of wholemeal bread contains 2 to 3g and a medium-sized apple has about 3.5g.
+- Eat plenty of fibre-rich foods such as fruit, vegetables, wholegrain cereal, wholegrain rice and pasta, nuts, beans and pulses.
+Aim to eat 25 to 30g of fibre a day.
+As a guide, half a cup of bran cereal contains nearly 10g of fibre and a medium-sized apple has about 3.5g.

 Are skin tags the same as piles?

-Skin tags are common and you may develop them if you get external piles.
+Anal skin tags are common and you may develop them if you get external piles.
 External piles are swellings that develop on the outside edge of your anus.
 Blood clots can sometimes form in external piles and this will stretch your skin over the area.
-As an external pile heals it will gradually shrink and leave behind a small skin tag made up of the excess skin.
+As the pile heals it will gradually shrink and leave behind a small tag of extra skin.
+You can also get skin tags without having piles.

-Are there any natural or herbal remedies that can help piles?
+Are there any herbal remedies that can help piles?

-Speak to your GP if you’re thinking about using any herbal or homeopathic remedies.
-It’s important to remember that natural remedies aren’t necessarily harmless or safer than conventional medicines.
-They also won’t have been tested as thoroughly.
+Speak to your pharmacist if you’re thinking about using any herbal or homeopathic remedies.
+Natural remedies aren’t necessarily harmless or safer than conventional medicines.
+They’re also unlikely to have been tested as thoroughly.

 Why does the skin around my anus get itchy when I have piles?

-If you have external piles, the itching may be caused by skin tags, which can develop as a result of piles.
-These can hold moisture around the skin of your anus, which irritates the area.
-Skin tags can also make it difficult to clean yourself properly after you have had a bowel movement, which can lead to further itching and discomfort.
+If you have external piles, these may cause skin tags to develop.
+Skin tags can cause itching because they trap moisture by your skin.
+Skin tags can also make it difficult to clean yourself properly after you have a bowel movement, causing further itching and discomfort.

-There are many different creams, ointments and suppositories that may help to ease any pain and itchiness.
+There are many different creams, ointments and suppositories that may help to ease pain and itchiness.
 Some contain a local anaesthetic such as lidocaine.
-Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your GP or pharmacist for advice.
+Always read the patient information leaflet that comes with your medicine.
+If you have any questions, ask your pharmacist for advice.

 - Haemorrhoids.
-NICE Clinical Knowledge Summaries. cks.nice.org.uk, published September 2012
+NICE Clinical Knowledge Summaries. cks.nice.org.uk, reviewed September 2012

 - Stapled haemorrhoidopexy for the treatment of haemorrhoids.
 National Institute for Health and Care Excellence (NICE), September 2007. www.nice.org.uk

-- Colorectal conditions.
-American Society of Colon and Rectal Surgeons. www.fascrs.org, accessed 31 May 2013
+- Hemorrhoids.
+American Society of Colon and Rectal Surgeons. www.fascrs.org, accessed 6 May 2015

 We’d love to know what you think about what you’ve just been reading and looking at – we’ll use it to improve our information.
 If you’d like to give us some feedback, our short form below will take just a few minutes to complete.
 And if there's a question you want to ask that hasn't been answered here, please submit it to us.
 Although we can't respond to specific questions directly, we’ll aim to include the answer to it when we next review this topic.